cyber-prophet/cy/README.md

 # cy

-Cy - nushell wrapper, interface to cyber family blockchains CLIs (Bostrom, Pussy) and IPFS
+Cy - a [nushell](https://www.nushell.sh/) wrapper, an interface to the cyber family blockchains CLIs (Bostrom, Pussy) and IPFS.

 ## Installation